-This fruitful meeting brought home that the "Roman Baths" and "Dock" areas were significant geological features.
-It also highlighted the extent of the rocks accidently tumbling from the top down into the hollow of the baths area, which the quarry claimed could be cleaned out once they had finished operations in decades time.
+level while leaving a protective perimeter of rock and then This fruitful meeting brought home that the Roman Baths blast an opening into the ocean crating a large safe boat and Dock areas were significant geological features.
+It also harbor.
+This would then allow them to sell mooring sites and highlighted the extent of the rocks accidently tumbling from the top down into the hollow of the baths area, which the quarry claimed could be cleaned out once they had finished One key meeting was even in Fulton Hogan's board room. operations in decades time.
 I, like others were skeptical of this.
-The meeting had a positive response with the quarry softening from "we own every rock to the ocean and can mine it all" to some negotiation and the possibility of limited protection.
+Here Chris Baker and Peter Carter confronted Fulton Hogan The meeting had a positive response with the guarry softenabout the intrinsic Tapu of the place, and at one point the ing from "we own every rock to the ocean and can mine it all"

-However Friends of Blackhead continued to raise the issue of overburden and rocks falling into the ocean as an environmental legal problem that they could not solve.
-The uniqueness of the rock formations was continually raised, particularly the "Roman Baths" and the "Dock".
+if they were worth protecting.
+After several discussions an overburden and rocks falling into the ocean as an environexpedition by rubber surf boat was suggested to take rep- mental legal problem that they could not solve.
+The uniqueresentatives from the company and the Friends out to the ness of the rock formations was continually raised, particularly the Roman Baths and the Dock.
 In a compromise it was proposed that these areas that should be protected.
 Doc agreed to turn a blind eye to tons of material being illegally dumped into the ocean in return for a covenant on a limited area of the head land and a draft document was drawn up.
 However the spectacular Eastern Bluffs would not be in the protection order and would fall to blasting and excavation.
-Rather than saving the columns, the strategy from the quarries part seem to be avoiding the legality of the overburden entering the ocean.
+Rather than saving the columns, the strategy from the guarries part seem to be avoiding the legality of the overburden entering the ocean.